covertnine/c9-starter/readme.txt

 If you use the default navigation, then only one level of drop down is supported, but if you activate the mega menu plugin, it supports multiple tiers of drop downs and mega menus with widgets and multiple lists of links.

 == Changelog ==

+= 2.4.6 =
+Updated image thumbnails sizes to fit better in C9 Post Grid blocks.
+Fixed some font styles for WooCommerce checkout.

 = 2.4.5 =
 Blank page template class update.
 Blockquote alignment fix in admin.
 Adding more block patterns.